Plan Bay Area 2040 Draft Plan

 Concurrently with jobs and household projections, Plan Bay Area 2040 estimates how much it will cost to operate and maintain the existing transportation system over the next 24 years, as well as the amount of revenues reasonably expected over that time period.
 What are the costs to provide existing transit service every year through 2040?
 What are the costs of maintaining the existing transportation infrastructure through 2040?
 How much money is available to pay for these two components?
 Answering these questions, as well as identifying the locations of future housing and job centers, is important for determining where to spend the Bay Area’s transportation resources.

-For more information on Plan Bay Area 2040’s needs assessment for transit and roads, please see the Needs Assessment Reports.
+For more information on Plan Bay Area 2040’s needs assessment for transit and roads, please see the Transit Operating and Capital Needs and Revenue Assessment and the Local Streets and Roads, Bridges and State Highway Needs Assessment.

 Requests for Modernization and Expansion Projects